timescale/docs.timescale.com-content/api.md

 setting the `chunk_time_interval` (or use the default of 1 month).
 The interval used for new chunks can be changed by calling `set_chunk_time_interval`.

-The key property of choosing the time interval is that the chunk belonging to the most recent interval (or chunks if using space partitions) fit into memory.
+The key property of choosing the time interval is that the chunk (including indexes) belonging to the most recent interval (or chunks if using space partitions) fit into memory.
 As such, we typically recommend setting the interval so that these chunk(s) comprise no more than 25% of main memory.

+>ttt Make sure that you are planning for recent chunks from _all_ active hypertables to fit into 25% of main memory, rather than 25% per hypertable.

 To determine this, you roughly need to understand your data rate.
 If you are writing roughly 2GB of data per day and have 64GB of memory,